-The Proposed Action is approximately 25,000 feet east of the Double Eagle II Airport (which is on the west side of Albuquerque) as well.
+The Recommended Plan is approximately 25,000 feet east of the Double Eagle II Airport (which is on the west side of Albuquerque) as well.
 The Albuquerque International Airport is within the recommended 5-mile approach and departure airspace.
 The Airport currently implements procedures to reach altitudes well above the bosque canopy to attempt to avoid waterfowl and other birds utilizing the bosque.
-Therefore, the Proposed Action is within compliance of the Memorandum of Agreement between the Federal Aviation Administration, U.S. Air Force, U.S. Army, U.S. Environmental Protection Agency, the USFWS, and the U.S. Department of Agriculture to Address Aircraft-Wildlife Strikes (referenced in Section 3.10).
+Therefore, the Recommended Plan is within compliance of the Memorandum of Agreement between the Federal Aviation Administration, U.S. Air Force, U.S. Army, U.S. Environmental Protection Agency, the USFWS, and the U.S. Department of Agriculture to Address Aircraft-Wildlife Strikes in 2002.

-Other wildlife such as arthropods, mammals, amphibians and reptiles also would be displaced during implementation of the Proposed Action.
+Other wildlife such as arthropods, mammals, amphibians and reptiles also would be displaced during implementation of the Recommended Plan.
 There also is the potential to affect amphibian species in the bosque due to herbicide use.
 The New Mexico Department of Game and Fish suggested that risks of toxicity to this fauna could be avoided eliminating the use of herbicide use during the month of September.
 Therefore, herbicide use within the project area would only take place between October and April.

 Since the ultimate goal is to revegetate with native species, which would create a healthier ecosystem in the long-term for native wildlife, these short-term effects of the project would be outweighed by the long-term benefits to all species.
 Implementation of Best Management Practices (BMPs) and timelines mentioned above also would aid in protecting species.
-Therefore, the Proposed Action would have short-term negative effects on wildlife with long-term positive benefits.
+Therefore, the Recommended Plan would have short-term negative effects on wildlife with long-term positive benefits.
 The variability of habitat types also would provide different niches for different groups of wildlife (birds, herpetofauna, fish, small mammals and arthropods).
 In accordance with the Fish and Wildlife Coordination Act, USACE has been and would continue to coordinate with the USFWS and seek their advice and recommendations on fish and wildlife resources during all phases of the project.
-The USFWS submitted a Final Fish and Wildlife Coordination Act Report (CAR) to USACE on November 10, 2010 (Appendix G).
+The USFWS submitted a Final Fish and Wildlife Coordination Act Report (CAR) to USACE on November 10, 2010 (Appendix F).
 The CAR concluded that the proposed project would not have any permanent adverse impacts on the biological resources in the project area with implementation of recommendations outlined in the report.
 The CAR's short-term recommendations (to be implemented during construction) are listed below.
-These recommendations would be incorporated as construction BMPs where possible.
-Many of the recommendations overlap with specific goals of the Proposed Action.
+These recommendations overlap with specific goals of the Recommended Plan.
 USACE would coordinate with USFWS (and other agencies as appropriate) on the more 'long-term' recommendations.